-Wendy is currently the Team Nutritionist of the Oakland Athletics.
+Wendy has been the Team Nutritionist of the Oakland Athletics since 2016.
 She has consulted for the Golden State Warriors, New York Jets (2006-2013), NY Islanders, and Hofstra University’s Women’s Lacrosse and Volleyball teams, where she worked directly with players to improve endurance, speed and explosiveness.
-Wendy has been a nutrition consultant for the Menlo School since 2014, where she has developed a sports nutrition curriculum for the Athletics program and has consulted for the Santa Clara Aquamaids synchronized swim team.
+Wendy has worked closely with the Menlo School , where she helped to develop a sports nutrition curriculum for the Athletics program and has consulted for the Santa Clara Aquamaids synchronized swim team.
 She is a Sports Performance Nutrition Consultant for a variety of Sports Agencies, where she helps athletes achieve peak performance prior to the NBA draft and NFL Combine.
 Wendy is part of the United States Olympic Committee Sports Dietitian Registry.
 She works closely with competitive athletes in order to enhance sports performance and gain a competitive edge.

 Wendy received her B.S. in dietetics/nutritional sciences from Cornell University.
 She earned her Master’s Degree in Nutrition Education at Teacher’s College at Columbia University where she also completed her dietetic internship.
 Wendy is a former competitive dancer and All-American Cheerleader.